autom8ter/goproxy/README.md

 [GoDoc](https://github.com/autom8ter/goproxy/blob/master/GODOC.md)

 ## Overview
-GoProxy is a lightweight(zero third party libraries) reverse proxy server written in Golang
+GoProxy is a lightweight reverse proxy server written in Golang

 It registers target urls and appends basic authentication to the inbound request so that you may authorize access to many different API endpoints from a single gateway.